 - Reconfiguration of entrance into fully functioning lobby

+Holy Family Episcopal Church in Fishers, Indiana, a white-sided, steepled church with a signature Episcopal red door, recently underwent a renovation of nearly the entire church.
 The project signifies the congregation’s commitment to reach into the community and make the church a welcoming place for all.

 “Two big opportunities we have locally are in feeding ministries,” says Galvin.
 “We work hand in hand with another area church, and now we’re looking to perhaps take another night and provide a feeding ministry here.”
 The new parish hall also provides space for the church to assemble backpacks with school supplies for kids during their annual back-to-school drive, and other locally-focused opportunities throughout the year.